szweibel/workshops/how-to-use-dhrift.md

 ## Additional Code Editors

 DHRIFT workshops may also include code editors for other programming languages, such as JavaScript, R, and more.
-These code editors work in a similar way to the Python code editor, allowing you to write and run code directly in your browser.
+These code editors work in a similar way to the Jupyter notebook editor, allowing you to write and run code directly in your browser.
 Currently, there is support for the following:

 __Python and Jupyter Notebooks__

-You have already seen the Python code editor in action.
-DHRIFT also supports Jupyter Notebooks, which allow you to write and run Python code in a notebook-style format.
-Jupyter Notebooks are commonly used for data analysis, visualization, and machine learning.
+You have already seen the JupyterLite notebook in action.
+DHRIFT also supports a standard Python editor, which allows you to write and run Python code in a basic script-style code editor.

-TODO: image of Jupyter Notebook editor
+TODO: image of Python editor

 In addition, DHRIFT also provides a dedicated REPL (Read-Eval-Print Loop) for Python, which allows you to write and run simple Python commands.